 How to Find Cheap Cruise Deals

-Ignore brochure prices: Cruise brochures will price their trips at the highest they could be, but unless the demand for the package is extremely high, this price will probably drop.
-Use comparison websites and the sites of the cruise companies themselves to find cheap cruise deals.
+Ignore brochure prices: Brochures full of cruise deals will price their trips at the highest they could be, but unless the demand for the package is extremely high, this price will probably drop.
+Use cruise comparison websites and the sites of the companies themselves to find cheap cruise deals.

 Book a guarantee cabin: A guarantee cabin is a lottery and means you reserve the type of cabin you want to stay in (inside, outside, balcony etc.) but not its exact location.
 If there are better category cabins available when cabins are allocated, you could get upgraded at no extra cost.
 This is a risk, but a great way to potentially get more than you pay for on a cruise holiday.

 Plan your own excursions: Booking shore excursions through your cruise liner is the easiest way to organise your trips, but they are always expensive.
 If you do your research before you sail, you will find that there are local tour companies offering similar trips at a fraction of the cost.
 If you’re handy with a map, you can self-guide around the destination using a guidebook or a tourist app on your phone.

 Eat smart: Food and drink can be your biggest expense on cruise holidays if you give in to temptation!
 Ignore any ‘alternative’ dining options that are not included in your full board package, and take advantage of drinks specials that will cut the cost of your bar tab.
 If you order a bottle of wine and don’t finish it, you can ask the staff to save it behind the bar for the next evening.